 Real estate, manufacturing, and mining are key drivers of Canada’s economy.

-Where does Canada get most of its revenue?
+Where does most of Canada’s economy come from?

-Biggest Industries by Revenue in Canada in 2021
+The 10 Biggest Industries by Revenue in Canada

 - Gasoline & Petroleum Wholesaling in Canada. …